cxcheng/crms-poc/README.md

 }
 ```

-3 resolvers have been defined for the application:
+3 resolvers have been defined for the application.
 * Root query.
 * Person.
 * Allotment.

+The Person and Allotment resolvers each maps to one REST microservice.
+If there are additional microservices, we can add more resolvers.

 ## Build